FEBRUARY 2026 · 10 MIN READ

 Rwanda

 Rwanda has the most developed regulatory cybersecurity framework in East Africa.
-The National Bank of Rwanda (BNR) mandates regular VAPT for all supervised financial institutions.
-The National Cyber Security Authority (NCSA) oversees national cybersecurity strategy and coordinates incident response.
-Rwanda’s data protection law aligns with international standards including GDPR principles.
-See our detailed guide: BNR cybersecurity requirements for banks in Rwanda.
+BNR Regulation No 50/2022 requires BNR-regulated institutions to conduct a penetration test at least annually and vulnerability assessments at least twice a year (Article 10), lists OSCP among the credentials a qualifying tester can hold, and requires test results to be filed with the central bank within 15 days.
+The National Cyber Security Authority (NCSA) oversees national cybersecurity strategy and coordinates incident response, and Rwanda's data protection law (Law No 058/2021) aligns with international standards including GDPR principles.
+See our detailed guides: BNR cybersecurity requirements for banks in Rwanda and penetration testing in Rwanda.

 Kenya

-The Central Bank of Kenya (CBK) issued its Guidance Note on Cybersecurity (CBK/PG/23) in 2017, requiring all banks to conduct risk assessments and security testing.
-The Communications Authority of Kenya oversees cybersecurity for the broader ICT sector.
-Kenya also has the Computer Misuse and Cybercrimes Act (2018) which criminalises a wide range of cyber offences and establishes incident reporting requirements.
+The Central Bank of Kenya (CBK) issued its Guidance Note on Cybersecurity (CBK/PG/23) in 2017, requiring all banks to conduct risk assessments and security testing; we break the requirements down in our CBK cybersecurity guide for Kenyan banks.
+The Communications Authority of Kenya oversees cybersecurity for the broader ICT sector through the National KE-CIRT/CC.
+Kenya also has the Computer Misuse and Cybercrimes Act (2018), which criminalises a wide range of cyber offences and establishes incident reporting requirements.
+For provider selection in this market, see our guide to penetration testing in Kenya.

 Uganda